Economic and Political Overview

 Executive Power

 The President is the Head of State and is elected via direct elections for a four-year mandate (renewable once).
 After the year 2000 and prior to a decision of the Constitutional Court in March 2016, the President was elected by the parliament.
-The President is a dominant figure on the political scene and has considerable decision-making power.
-The Prime Minister is designated by the President but has to be confirmed through a vote of confidence by parliament (generally, the head of the majority party or coalition is the one chosen).
+Although the President is an influential figure on the political scene, executive powers are primarily vested in the Prime Minister and the Government.
+The Prime Minister is designated by the President but must be confirmed through a vote of confidence by parliament (generally, the head of the majority party or coalition is the one chosen).
 The Prime Minister also serves a four-year term.
-He or she is the Head of the Government and has executive powers, which include the implementation of the law and the running of the country's day-to-day affairs.
+He or she is the Head of Government and holds executive powers, which include the implementation of the law and the running of the country's day-to-day affairs.
 The Cabinet is chosen by the Prime Minister, subject to the approval of parliament, and nominated by the President.

 Legislative Power

 The legislature in Moldova is unicameral.
-The Parliament consists of 101 seats; its members are elected to serve four-year terms as per a system of proportional representation.
-In Moldova, Parliament is supreme and can dismiss the government, if it so wishes.
-The people of Moldova have limited political rights.
+The Parliament consists of 101 seats; its members serve four-year terms and are all directly elected through a nationwide closed party-list proportional representation system.
+In Moldova, Parliament is supreme and can dismiss the government if it so wishes.

 Indicator of Freedom of the Press